kubewarden/community/CONTRIBUTING.md

 | [`kwctl`](https://github.com/kubewarden/kwctl) | Kubewarden policy multi-purpose cli tool | Rust |
 | [`audit-scanner`](https://github.com/kubewarden/audit-scanner) | continously report policy results | Go |

+### Specific CONTRIBUTING.md guides

+Once you have selected a project repository to contribute, please read the CONTRIBUTING.md on that repository for specific directions on setting a development environment, testing, or development tools needed.

 ### Rust code conventions

 In the Kubewarden Rust code base everyone should follow some standards.
 This